strudelbots/strudel-public/README_template.md

 ## Using Strudel Alpha
 ### Using Strudel with Pull Requests
-In this mode, Strudel will automatically add logging to your pull requests, allowing you to focus entirely on your business logic without worrying about log implementation.
+In this mode, Strudel will automatically add logging code to your pull requests, allowing you to focus entirely on your business logic without worrying about log implementation.

 1. Start by creating a new branch.